Lawmakers move forward sending message not to extend mask mandate

 The governor responded by saying the following.

 “The legislature threatening to revoke my order to reissue the facemask protocol is unnecessary because county commissions can still opt-out.
-These political games have nothing to do with Kansans’ freedoms.”Governor Laura Kelly
+These political games have nothing to do with Kansans’ freedoms,” said Gov. Kelly.